 Orkney’s position at 59°N, straddling the very edge of Britain, and lying between the Atlantic Ocean and the North Sea makes it a particularly attractive place for migrants of all kinds.
 Our proximity to Norway also makes it difficult to decide sometimes whether certain migrants – such as sea eagles – are genuinely Scottish birds or Scandinavian migrants.
 After all, we are on the same latitude as Oslo, and as close to Norway as we are to the English border.

 And so when our pair of sea eagles settled down to nest on the island of Hoy in 2015 they became Scotland’s 100th pair – quite an accolade!
 Prior to these centurions, the last pair in Orkney nested on Hoy in 1873, so it is fitting and proper after their Victorian persecution that they have returned to breed once more.
 Old breeding sites allegedly even included the Old Man himself; their current eyrie on the Dwarfie Hamars; and other sites elsewhere in Orkney such as Costa Head on South Ronaldsay.
 Viewing the pair at their current site from the Dwarfie Stane car park is straightforward, and under the supervision of RSPB staff and volunteers.
 You are easily able (with patience!) to get good views of the adults safe in the knowledge that you are causing absolutely no disturbance to this rare and majestic symbol of Orkney’s wild sea-scapes.
 The birds failed to breed successfully during the 2015 – 2017 seasons, but this isn’t unusual for a young and inexperienced pair.
-I’m delighted to announce that they have hatched one chick, possibly two in 2018!
+I’m delighted to report that I was the first to confirm that they in fact have hatched two chicks in 2018!
 A statement from RSPB Orkney issued on 13 June 2018 said: